ceu-lang/ceu-arduino/docs/manual/v0.20/docs/020-modes.md

 An `async/isr` in Céu-Arduino requires two arguments:

 - the interrupt number (i.e., the index in the interrupt vector)
-- the interrupt mode (i.e., when the interrupt should be triggered)
+- the interrupt trigger mode (i.e., when the interrupt should be triggered)

-The interrupt mode is only used for digital pin interrupts:
+The interrupt trigger mode is only used for digital pin interrupts:

 <https://www.arduino.cc/en/Reference/AttachInterrupt>